 - eat a couple of dry crackers/dry toast first thing in the morning

 - eat ginger based products – ginger biscuits, ginger tea, crystallised ginger

-- ensure that you drink adequate fluids (preferably water), but drink slowly and avoid too much fluid intake with meals
+- ensure that you drink adequate fluids (preferably water), but drink slowly and avoid too much fluid intake with meal

 - icy poles or crushed ice

 - visit a homeopath or acupuncturist